Events on This Day

 2002 - A jury in Houston, Texas convicted accounting firm Arthur Andersen of obstruction of justice, giving a first victory to prosecutors investigating the collapse of energy company Enron.
 (The U.S. Supreme Court overturned the Arthur Andersen conviction on May 31, 2005.)

 2002 - An asteroid (2002 MN) the size of a soccer field whizzed by Earth on this day at a distance of 75,000 miles.
-It was the biggest such space rock in decades to get this close.
+It was the biggest such space rock in decades to get that close.

 2003 - The San Antonio Spurs beat the New Jersey Nets 88-77 in game 6 to win the NBA championship.